YannPostec/adrezoDHCP/README.md

 ## Environment

-The application is under development and partially tested only on :
+The application has been tested on :
+- Windows Server 2008 R2
+- Windows Server 2012 R2
 - Windows Server 2016

+The application needs .NET Framework 4.5 minimum.

 ## Installation